Episode

 .

-his third straight hit, directly smacking Sara's first disk.
-Kent powerfully
+(Chris makes his third straight hit, directly smacking Sara's first disk.
+Kent powerfully thrusts

-into Nancy, Connie just misses Michelle, Matt scores a point on Kent, Sara
+his dart into Nancy, Connie just misses Michelle, Matt scores a point on Kent, Sara hits

-Big Scott hits Connie, and Abigail's dart winds up in the center of one
+Abigail, Big Scott hits Connie, and Abigail's dart winds up in the center of one of Chris' disks)

 .